 Because SIDS is defined as an "unexplained" death, the cause of SIDS is unknown.
 However, studies that examined the records of children who died of SIDS have provided a better understanding of how SIDS might occur.

-The most likely theory is that infants who die of SIDS have an underlying vulnerability (such as a genetic pattern or a subtle brain abnormality) and are exposed to a trigger (eg, maternal smoking, infection, or stress related to the infant's sleeping position or environment) at an early stage in the development of the brain or immune system.
+The most likely theory is that infants who die of SIDS have an underlying vulnerability (such as a genetic pattern or a subtle brain abnormality) and are exposed to a trigger (eg, unsafe sleeping position or sleeping environment, maternal smoking, infection, or other stress) at an early stage in the development of the brain or immune system.
 However, it is not yet possible to know in advance if a child has one or more of these vulnerabilities.

 Vaccines do not cause SIDS — There is no evidence that childhood vaccinations increase the risk of SIDS.
 Although there are anecdotal reports of infants dying within a few days or weeks of being vaccinated, this is because most infants in the age range at risk for SIDS are also getting their routine vaccines.